+THE OFFERING

+Issuer

+Securities that may be offered and sold from time to time by the Selling Securityholders named herein:

+35,726,698 (including 384,615 shares issuable upon exercise of the Luxor Warrants, 12,500,000 shares issuable upon exercise of public warrants and 4,615,386 shares issuable upon conversion of the Convertible Notes)

+Luxor Warrants

+Shares issuable by us upon exercise of public warrants:

+Shares issuable by us upon exercise of

+Luxor Warrants:

+Shares issuable by us upon conversion of

+Convertible Notes:

-THE OFFERING Issuer Waitr Holdings Inc. Securities that may be offered and sold from time to time by the Selling Securityholders named herein: Shares of common stock 46,341,456 (including 384,615 shares issuable upon exercise of the Luxor Warrants, 12,500,000 shares issuable upon exercise of public warrants and 4,615,386 shares issuable upon conversion of the Convertible Notes) Luxor Warrants 4 Shares issuable by us upon exercise of public warrants: 12,500,000 Shares issuable by us upon exercise of Luxor Warrants: 384,615 Shares issuable by us upon conversion of Convertible Notes: 4,615,386 Shares of common stock outstanding prior to any exercise of warrants or conversion of Convertible Notes 65,120,307 Shares to be outstanding assuming exercise of all warrants and conversion of Convertible Notes 82,620,308 Transfer restrictions on founder shares, merger shares and Bite Squad merger shares Pursuant to a letter agreement entered into in connection with the IPO, our Sponsors, directors and officers have agreed not to transfer, assign, or sell any of their founder shares held by them, and pursuant to the Lock-up Agreement, the Waitr securityholders have agreed not to transfer, assign or sell any merger shares held by them until November 15, 2019, or earlier if, subsequent to the business combination, (i) the closing price of our common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the business combination or (ii) the date on which we complete a liquidation, merger, stock exchange or other similar transaction after the business combination that results in all of our stockholders having the right to exchange their shares of common stock issued to the Bite Squad securityholders at the Bite Squad Closing are subject to a lock-up period beginning on the date of the Bite Squad Closing and expiring 180 days after the Bite Squad Closing the Company consummates a liquidation, merger, stock exchange or similar transaction that results in all of the Company's stockholders having the right to exchange their shares of common stock for cash, securities or other property.
-Use of proceeds All of the shares of common stock, warrants (including shares underlying such warrants) and shares underlying the Convertible Notes offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
+Shares of common stock outstanding prior to any exercise of warrants or conversion of Convertible Notes

+Shares to be outstanding assuming exercise of all warrants and conversion of Convertible Notes

+Transfer restrictions on founder shares and merger shares

+Pursuant to a letter agreement entered into in connection with the IPO, our Sponsors, directors and officers have agreed not to transfer, assign, or sell any of their founder shares held by them, and pursuant to the Lock-up Agreement, the Waitr securityholders have agreed not to transfer, assign or sell any merger shares held by them until November 15, 2019, or earlier if, subsequent to the business combination, (i) the closing price of our common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the business combination or (ii) the date on which we complete a liquidation, merger, stock exchange or other similar transaction after the business combination that results in all of our stockholders having the right to exchange their shares of common stock for cash, securities or other property.

+Use of proceeds

+All of the shares of common stock, warrants (including shares underlying such warrants) and shares underlying the Convertible Notes offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
 We will not receive any of the proceeds from these sales, nor will we receive any proceeds from the conversion of the Convertible Notes.
 We will receive up to an aggregate of approximately \$143.8 million from the exercise of public warrants and approximately \$5.0 million from the exercise of Luxor Warrants, assuming the exercise in full of all the warrants for cash.
-We expect to use the net proceeds from the exercise of the warrants for general corporate purposes, which may include acquisitions and other business opportunities and the repayment of indebtedness.
+We expect to use the net proceeds from the exercise of the warrants for general corporate purpose, which may include acquisitions and other business opportunities and the repayment of indebtedness.
 Our management will have broad discretion over the use of proceeds from the exercise of the warrants and conversion of the Convertible Notes.

-Market for our common stock and warrants Our common stock is currently listed on Nasdaq.
-Our public warrants are quoted on the OTC Pink marketplace.
+Market for our common stock and warrants

+Our common stock and public warrants are currently listed on Nasdaq.
 The Luxor Warrants and Convertible Notes are not listed, and we have not applied to have the Luxor Warrants or Convertible Notes listed, on any exchange, and the Luxor Warrants or Convertible Notes are not quoted on the OTC markets.

+Nasdaq Ticker Symbols

+"WTRH" and "WTRHW"

+Risk Factors

-Ticker Symbols "WTRH" and "WTRHW" Risk Factors Any investment in the securities offered hereby is speculative and involves a high degree of risk.
-You should carefully consider the information set forth under "Risk Factors" on page $\frac{4}{2}$ of this prospectus.
+Any investment in the securities offered hereby is speculative and involves a high degree of risk.
+You should carefully consider the information set forth under "Risk Factors" on page $\underline{4}$ of this prospectus.